frankieroberto/nhsnotes/app/posts/week-61-realignment.md

 ## NHS frontend version 10

-We released a major update to the NHS designs system and frontend library: version 10.
+We released a major update to the [NHS design system and frontend library](https://service-manual.nhs.uk): version 10.

 There are so many changes that, for the first time, we’ve written [an upgrade guide](https://service-manual.nhs.uk/design-system/guides/updating-to-v10).